in28minutes/java-cheat-sheet/README.md

 ```
 #### Discussion about Thread Example
 Above output shows sample execution of the thread.
 The output will not be the same with every run.
 We can notice that Batting Statistics Thread and the Bowling Statistics Threads are alternating in execution.
 Batting Statistics Thread runs upto 10, then Bowling Statistics Thread runs upto 949, Batting Statistics Thread picks up next and runs up to 384 and so on.
-There is no usual set pattern when Threads run (especially when they have same priority Ð more about this later..).
+There is no usual set pattern when Threads run (especially when they have same priority , more about this later..).
 JVM decides which Thread to run at which time.
 If a Thread is waiting for user input or a network connection, JVM runs the other waiting Threads.
 #### Thread Synchronization
 Since Threads run in parallel, a new problem arises. i.e. What if thread1 modifies data which is being accessed by thread2?
-How do we ensure that different threads donÕt leave the system in an inconsistent state?
+How do we ensure that different threads don't leave the system in an inconsistent state?
 This problem is usually called Thread Synchronization Problem.
-LetÕs first look at an example where this problem can occur.
+Let's first look at an example where this problem can occur.
 #### Example Program:
 Consider the SpreadSheet class below.
 It consists of three cells and also a method setAndGetSum which sets the values into the cell and sums them up.
 ```